privacysandbox/privacy-sandbox-demos/README.md

 # Privacy Sandbox Demos

-A use case demo library for [Privacy Sandbox APIs](https://developer.chrome.com/en/docs/privacy-sandbox/) on the web.
+A use case demo library for the [Privacy Sandbox APIs](https://developer.chrome.com/en/docs/privacy-sandbox/) on the web.

 ## Motivation